Plantar Fasciitis Treatment

 What is Plantar Fasciitis?

-Individuals whose careers and hobbies require constant standing often suffer from Plantar Fasciitis.
+Individuals whose careers and hobbies require constant standing may suffer from Plantar Fasciitis.
 This condition is one of the most common causes of heel pain and usually results from inflammation and stress of the plantar fascia, the ligament that connects your heel to your toes and supports the arch of your foot.
 Wellness instructors from the massage therapy schools at Fremont College have seen this type of sports injury far too many times.
 If you are experiencing heel pain, it could be you are experiencing a case of Plantar Fasciitis.

 While Plantar Fasciitis is more common in individuals ages 40 to 60, it can also occur in younger people who spend a good portion of their time on their feet.
 The discomfort in your heel(s) may be noticed mostly while walking after periods of rest, standing on hard surfaces or climbing stairs.
 If you think you might be experiencing Plantar Fasciitis, here are a few things to be aware of.